 Eat or shop some more in Old Spitalfields Market

-Eat the most authentic Indian food at Dishoom
+Eat the authentic and sustainable Indian food at Dishoom

 When a friend of mine, who is a Shoreditch local, offered to show me around her stomping grounds, this was the first place she suggested.
 It originally caught my eye on pinterest for the gorgeous décor.
 But the real reason this place is so popular among locals is because it has some of London’s best Indian food.